Azure/prometheus-collector/otelcollector/otel-allocator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>Timeout after which the scrape is ended
+<p>Timeout after which Prometheus considers the scrape to be failed.</p>
+<p>If empty, Prometheus uses the global scrape timeout unless it is less
-If not specified, the Prometheus global scrape interval is used.</p>
+than the target&rsquo;s scrape interval value in which the latter is used.</p>
 </td>
 </tr>
 <tr>